nishikantparmariam/nishikantparmariam/README.md

 ### Hi there 👋

-#### I am Nishikant Parmar, pursuing B.Tech in Computer Science and Engineering at Indian Institute of Technology, Gandhinagar
+### I am Nishikant Parmar, pursuing B.Tech in Computer Science and Engineering at Indian Institute of Technology, Gandhinagar
+- ⚡ Skills

-- ⚡ Reach Me
+- 💬 Reach Me